 Instructions for dual booting

-Before doing anything, download the Dual Boot Switcher app and the DualBootUtilities.zip from the download section below.
+Before doing anything, download the Dual Boot Patcher app and the DualBootUtilities.zip from the download section below.

-Boot into your primary ROM and install the Dual Boot Switcher app
+- First, boot into your primary ROM and install the Dual Boot Patcher app

 How do I...?